mayukhberkeley/yolov5_train_jetsonnx/README.md

 --runtime=nvidia is needed for python3 to find torch during `import torch`

-Fix the matplotlib issue, check is there is already e.g. matplotlib 2.1.1 from apt
+Fix the matplotlib issue, check if there is already e.g. matplotlib 2.1.1 from apt

 `sudo docker run --rm -it --runtime=nvidia --name pytorchcoco --shm-size=1G -v ~/w251/finalproject/app:/app -p 8888:8888 -p 6006:6006 pytorchcoco`